 Step 2 — Choose a Simple Format You Can Create Easily

 Your lead magnet doesn’t need to be long or fancy.
 It just needs to deliver a quick win.
+The most effective formats for small businesses:

 1. Checklists